 We're starting to get this Boss 302 back into shape, with new door skins on both sides.
 It has the most beautiful door frames, but had been subjected to ordinary panel work at some stage.
 It now has laser straight doors!

-Here above, we've removed the ugly (and we mean UGLY!) rear 1/4 panel on the left side and sent it off to Asia to be melted down and turned into one of those new 'Great Wall' vehicles!
+Here above, we've removed the ugly (and we mean UGLY!) rear 1/4 panel on the left side and sent it off to Asia to be melted down and turned into one of those new 'tin can' vehicles!
 Did we mention that you need a healthy sense of humor to deal with Bosskraft?
 Seriously though, it was pretty sad the way it had been attached to the Boss, so it was removed and we have a nice new full size 1/4 ready for it.
 The trunk floor was replaced at some point, probably due to the light tap that the car had received and was held to the rear rail by two welds out of about 20 attempts, so we opted to replace that too, while having such awesome access to the area.
 The rear cross member was a little sloppy looking, so that was also replaced.
 Fits like a glove now and looks fantastic.
 In case you're wondering, we do plan to remove the screws holding everything in place now, as we feel that spot welds and welds are much stronger and original looking!
 The entire rear end will be trial fitted up, before any welds are performed, ensuring all panels fit the way they should.
 Once media blasted, primed and shot with the factory style seam sealer that we use, then painted, you'll never know that these items were replaced.
 We even spot weld the panels on like the factory did, making them extremely authentic looking.

 Below, are some images showing some of the bare metal stages and initial epoxy primer stages of the Boss in restoration, followed by paint detailing of the undercarriage.